Chicago Yacht Club Race to Mackinac: History

-Starting in 1898 with a mere five boats, The Mac has evolved into a world-class sporting event.
+The race began in 1898 with a mere five boats.
 After the first race in 1898, the Race to Mackinac was not held for five years until the second race in 1904.
 By 1906, the race had developed a healthy following and, in that year, the original Mackinac trophy was purchased.
 The race has seen occasional sustained violent weather in the blows of 1911, 1937 and 1970.
 After gale-force winds took down most of the fleet in the Mac of 1911, the finish in the 1912 and 1913 races was changed to Harbor Springs on Little Traverse Bay instead of Mackinac Island.
 Race organizers felt the shorter distance was safer.
 From 1914 until 1916 the Mac was back to its full distance until WWI.
-From 1917-1920 there were no Mac races due to the strains of the War, which took away yachtsmen and put many boats out of commission.
-From 1921 to 2019 and returning in 2021, the Race to Mackinac has run consecutively every year, remains the longest annual freshwater distance race, and is recognized as one of the most prestigious sailing races in the world.
+From 1917 to 1920 there were no Mac races due to the strains of the War, which took away yachtsmen and put many boats out of commission.
+From 1921 to 2019 and returning in 2021, the Race to Mackinac has run consecutively every year and remains the longest annual freshwater distance race.

-Today, sailors from Maine to California make this race an invariable part of their summer.
-Moreover, each year the Mac hosts sailors from as far off as Hong Kong, New Zealand and Australia.
-Although the Mac remains primarily an amateur event, this race has a proven track record of attracting some of the finest sailing talent in the sport.
-The monohull record of 23 hours, 30 minutes, and 34 seconds set by Roy E. Disney's Pyewacket in 2002, and Steve Fossett on Stars and Stripes set the multihull record of 18 hours, 50 minutes, and 32 seconds in 1998.
+The monohull record of 22 hours, 24 minutes, and 23 seconds set by Team Maverick in 2024, and Steve Fossett on Stars and Stripes set the multihull record of 18 hours, 50 minutes, and 32 seconds in 1998.
 Both records still stand today.
 The unpredictable weather and fickle winds on Lake Michigan make the Race to Mackinac a supreme test, which many competitors feel rivals any ocean race.
-As one veteran sailor put it, "It's fun, but it's serious fun."

 2008 marked the 110th anniversary of the first race, and the 100th time sailors raced 333 miles from Chicago to Mackinac Island.
 Although there have been changes to the race over the years, the basic elements of this venerable contest have remained unchanged for over 100 years.
 Stripped down to its essence, The Mac, like all sailboat racing, is still primarily a test of strength, endurance, strategy and willpower.
 And let's not forget the dearest friend (and most menacing foe) of all sailors—the wind."

 The Chicago Yacht Club Race to Mackinac Race is often confused with the Port Huron to Mackinac Boat Race.
 They were held on the same weekend until 1939, when both clubs agreed to alternate the date of their Mackinac races, scheduling them a week apart.